 Additionally, if an educational institution fails to take action or delays such action, this may create a student’s hostile environment.

 First, every school must have and distribute a policy against sexual discrimination in its education programs and activities.
 This notice must be widely distributed and available for students and parents throughout a school year.
-Additionally, the policy must state that questions or concerns regarding Title IX may be referred to the school’s Title IX coordinator or to the Office for Civil Rights.
+Additionally, the policy must state that questions or concerns regarding Title IX may be referred to the school’s Title IX Coordinator or to the U.S Department of Education Office for Civil Rights.

 Third, every school must have and make known procedures for students to file complaint of unwelcome sexual contact.
 If a school relies upon its general disciplinary procedures to address unwelcome sexual contact, its general procedures must provide for prompt and equitable resolutions of such complaints.